6.14. jules_snow.nml

 3. Treat graupel separately

 Always “Include graupel as snowfall” (option 0) in standalone JULES because separate snow and graupel driving data are not available.
-If graupel is included in the UM surface snowfall diagnostic then JULES can either include this graupel as snow in the surface scheme (option 0), ignore this graupel completely, thereby breaking conservation of water and energy in the coupled land-atmosphere model (option 1) or treat graupel seperately (currently this only means allowing graupel to fall straight through the canopy)
+If graupel is included in the UM surface snowfall diagnostic then JULES can either include this graupel as snow in the surface scheme (option 0), ignore this graupel completely, thereby breaking conservation of water and energy in the coupled land-atmosphere model (option 1) or treat graupel separately (currently this only means allowing graupel to fall straight through the canopy)

 JULES_SNOW::dzsnow